 Don't touch anything electrical with it still plugged in.
 As you won't have the benefit of the sewing machine lamp, take your sewing machine to a well-lit area so you can see what you are doing.
 Don't be tempted to plug it back in so you can use the machine lamp!

-Study the manual that comes with your machine and keep it oiled and clean ready for every task.
+Study the manual on sewing machine maintenance that comes with your machine and keep it oiled and clean ready for every task.
 If you have lost your manual, try to get a sewing machine manual online or ask a dealer or manufacturer where the oiling and cleaning points are and how often you should oil and clean your machine.

 IMPORTANT: Beware that some brands specify that only a dealer or authorized repairer can clean their machines.
 Do a double-check so you don't void any warranty.